stacksjb/AlfredTodWorkflow/README.md

 1) Install TOD using the steps found at https://github.com/alanvardy/tod
 2) Configure your API key and timezone (run tod -l from the command line, following the prompts)
 3) Install the Alfred Workflow
-4) Create tasks with "Todo <entry>", where the entry
+4) Create tasks with "Todo taskname", where taskname is the task in natural language input, for example 'clean my room on tuesday at 1pm p2' or 'call my Mom p1'
+(See https://www.leightonprice.com/todoist/dates.html for some great examples)

 All credit goes to @alanvardy and his great TOD CLI program (https://github.com/alanvardy/tod), which I found to create tasks extrememly quickly and effeciently.
 This is simply an ALfred wrapper to create tasks using that application.